gitops-tools/image-updater/README.md

 A micro-service for updating Git Repos when a Quay image hook is received.

+## WARNING

-**NOTE:** Quay.io provides no way for receivers to authenticate Webhooks, which makes this insecure.
+Quay.io provides no way for receivers to authenticate Webhooks, which makes this insecure, a malicious user could trigger the creation of pull requests in your git hosting service.

 Please understand the risks of using this component.

 ## Configuration